The Creoles of Sierra Leon

 Sierra Leone is located in western Africa and home to a proud nation of Creoles whose ancestors migrated to the capital city of Freetown in the 18th and 19th centuries.
 Representing almost six percent of the total population in Sierra Leone, Creoles have a unique and convoluted culture.
-The Creole language, known locally as Krio, has become the national lingua franca that has bridged all of the various linguistic and ethnic barriers to unite the people.
+Despite their small numbers, the language of these Creoles, known locally as Krio, has become the lingua franca that has bridged all of the various linguistic and ethnic barriers to unite the people . .

 Daily struggles in Sierra Leon